1980–81 AEK Athens F.C. season: Overview

-Barlos left AEK Athens at the end of the season as a result of the dire financial situation that came from his involvement with the club, but also due to his inability to follow the new model of professional football, fearing alienation through the professionalism that was entering into the field of football.
-At the end of the year, one of the stars of the team, Dušan Bajević, left with him.
+When the season was over and after seven years of ownership, Loukas Barlos left AEK Athens as a result of the dire financial situation that came from his involvement with the club, but also due to his inability to adapt to the new model of professional football, fearing alienation through the professionalism that was entering into the field of football.
+Moreover, Dušan Bajević, one of the stars of the team and their top scorer in the season, left with him as well.